etzinis/fedenhance/README.md

 Speech enhancement performance on LibriFSD50K validation and test sets with one or two active noise sources while sweeping the number of supervised nodes from totally unsupervised FL (left) to totally supervised FL (right).

-## Datasets Generation
+## LibriFSD50K Dataset Generation

-To make the libriFSD50k dataset:
+To make the LibriFSD50k dataset:
 1. Download and organize all the data.
 ```shell
 cd fedenhance/dataset_maker